google/WebFundamentals/src/content/en/updates/2015/09/automating-resource-selection-with-client-hints.md

 Individually, these are [well-understood problems](/web/fundamentals/performance/optimizing-content-efficiency/image-optimization).
-Collectively, they create a large optimization space that we (the developers) often overlook or neglect&mdash;_"ain't nobody got time fo that"_.
+Collectively, they create a large optimization space that we (the developers) often overlook or neglect&mdash;_"ain't nobody got time for that"_.
 Humans do a poor job of exploring the same search space repetitively, especially when many steps are involved.
 Computers, on the other hand, excel at these types of tasks.